jonathanrocher/sprint_tutorial/README.md

 # Sample repository for the SciPy tutorial to learn how to sprint

 This repository was created to allow new sprinters to learn to contribute to a project.
+It also contains a document summarizing the most important steps to learn to contribute to open source Python projects.

 ## Learn to sprint
-See the ``doc/how_to_sprint.rst`` document to get started on learning how to contribute to projects.
+See the ``doc/how_to_sprint.rst`` document to get started on learning how to contribute to projects during and after sprints.

 ## Contributing
 For guidelines to contribute to this project, please see the